systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 This plugin is used for creating custom quizzes using questions from question bank and letting the Evaluator choose the difficulty and topic for every question.
 The plugin also updates the `last_used` tag with the time the specific question was used, in order to avoid overusing some questions and ignoring others.
+The `last_used` tag can also be useful when reusing the questions in another Moodle instance

 # Installation